 - 1 to 2 teaspoons salt, depending on type of broth (unsalted homemade = 2 teaspoons)

 - 3 to 4 cups chopped fresh spinach** (or 10oz. frozen chopped spinach, thawed)

 - optional toppings: chopped parsley, yogurt

 - Add all ingredients into the bowl of a 4 to 6 qt. slow cooker in order listed, EXCEPT spinach (and frozen cauliflower, if using - see note below*).

-- Cook on High 4 hours (stirring halfway through), and add the spinach at the 3 1/2-hr. mark, stirring it in, covering and cooking for the last 30 minutes OR cook on Low for 6-7 hrs (stir halfway through), again adding the spinach in the last 1/2-hour of cooking BUT, turn the cooker up to High for that last 30min.
+- Cook on High 4 hours (stirring halfway through), and add the spinach at the 3 1/2 hour mark, stirring it in, covering and cooking for the last 30 minutes OR cook on Low for 6-7 hrs (stir halfway through), again adding the spinach in the last 1/2 hour of cooking BUT, turn the cooker up to High for that last 30 minutes (SEE NOTE).

 - Serve with a side of rice, naan, or artisan bread and optional toppings.

 This recipe has been updated - it was originally published in January of 2015.